-On the more somber side, take time to pay respects to the victims of Cambodia’s dark modern history at the Tuol Sleng Genocide Museum and killing fields in Phnom Penh.
+On the more sombre side, take time to pay respects to the victims of Cambodia’s dark modern history at the Tuol Sleng Genocide Museum and the Killing Fields in Phnom Penh.
 These sights are stark reminders of the pain that the country suffered during the despotic rule of Pol Pot and his Khmer Rouge regime during the 1970s, and how important it is that we never forget.

 But when witnessing Cambodia’s dark past, don’t forget that the light is never far behind – which brings us to our second reason to visit…

 Cambodia is also a great place to volunteer and give back to the local community, but we recommend very careful research into any volunteering program – and to avoid orphanage tourism.
-For more information on the dangers of orphanage volunteering, visit Orphanages.no.
 For help on choosing an ethical volunteering program, check out this fantastic guide.

 Flashing sequins, fluid movements, lots of make-up and big bold monkey masks: you’re missing out on something special if you don’t attend a traditional dance performance in Cambodia.
-Khmer dance, also known as Apsara dance, is performed mostly as a ‘dance drama,’ which means that each show tells a story.
-It’s famous for the iconic costumes, and one of the best places to see a show is at the Apsara Theatre in Siem Riep.
+Khmer dance, also known as Apsara dance, is performed mostly as a ‘dance-drama,’ which means that each show tells a story.
+It’s famous for its iconic costumes, and one of the best places to see a show is at the Apsara Theatre in Siem Riep.